 Stick to your budget!
 This is a separate step because it is so easy to fall into the trap of planning a budget out without sticking to it.
+Here’s a great post about how to stick to your budget.
 You have to commit to following your budget if you want your budget to work for you.
 Sticking to your budget will help you spend less and curb your emotional spending because you will have thoughtfully planned where you want each dollar to go.

 4. Say “no” to yourself once a day (to avoid entitlement spending)

 If you get in the habit of saying “no” to yourself once a day, you will make it so you are in the habit of not getting what you want.
 In turn, you will avoid buying things because you “deserve it” (entitlement spending).
 You’ll make decisions that are thoughtful and that of a responsible adult.
 This means that when you are emotional, you’ll be mature enough to know you should say “no” to yourself regarding whatever it is you are thinking about buying.

 5. Always wait at least 14 days before you buy something